M41KL-N41TT/evilginx.botguard/README.md

 ## Update

-As of 14.10.2021, this method is no longer functional.
+14.10 - this method is no longer functional.

+16.10 - berstend published a patch to [puppeteer-extra](https://github.com/berstend/puppeteer-extra).
+It works.
 #

 #### What happened here?